Logging and tracing

 Goal

-Emit structured logs and OpenTelemetry spans from plugin code that automatically carry request ID, user ID, and plugin name — so log queries and traces correlate cleanly with platform-side records.
+Emit structured logs and OpenTelemetry spans from plugin code that carry plugin name and, in platform request contexts, request IDs - so log queries and traces correlate cleanly with platform-side records.

 Get a logger